-I am a regular bloke.
-I work for a large IT company and I love my job which, judging by what I hear around me, makes me a lucky person.
-I am married with a wonderful woman and have two cats, both rescued by me when they were kittens and I love all of them a lot.
-I love kids and animals, in general I love everything that is candid and it is not prejudiced or spoiled by adulthood rationality.
+I am a regular bloke but a philomath.
+I work for a large IT corporation and I love my job which — judging by the fact that people usually complain about their jobs — seems to make me a lucky person.
+I am married with a wonderful woman who is my best friend and we have two cats, both rescued when they were kittens and I love all of them a lot.
+I love kids and animals, in general I love everything and everyone that is candid and not prejudiced.
 I am not an ambitious person.
-Although I have a PhD, a good professional position etc, I will always prefer living a quiet and relaxed life than chasing wild horses.
-I believe life that is short, thus it makes no sense for me to spend precious time worrying for petty things.
+Although I have a PhD, a good professional record, corporate position etc, I will always prefer living a quiet and relaxed life than chasing wild horses.
+I believe life is short, thus it makes no sense to spend precious time worrying for petty things.
 I like to send hand–written postcard and call my friends on holidays and birthdays.
-I would like to have more friends, but I am happy with the ones I have, because they are all great human beings and I enjoy spending my time with them.
+I would like to have more friends, but I am happy with the ones I have, because they are all great humans and I enjoy spending my time with them.
 I like beer and barbecues and Marvel characters and movies.
 I bought the entire Tintin collection, but also bought a great Agilent scope.
 I have many hobbies and interests that probably I will never master, but the great thing is that I am always learning something new.
 I love Apple products, but I also love reading paper books and sticking my nose between pages, sniffing the smell of print on paper, on a fresh book.
 I love butter cookies and turkish food, but enjoy a lot pizzas and gyros.
 I love to cook.
 I love life in general and everything which is technology, fun, friendship and beauty.

 What is this

-This site started as a repository of information I gathered during my final phases of my PhD.
-I wanted to document my PhD work and I expand it with bits of information that I got from various sources of interest, mostly books and websites.
+This site is a reflection of my love for learning.
+It started as a repository of information I gathered during my final phases of my PhD; as I wanted to document my PhD work and I expand it with bits of information that I got from various sources of interest, mostly books and websites I found a blog to be very useful.
 There is no exact focus or orientation of the content, although I wanted to have it very organized and use it for future projects.
 Although I went for my PhD Thesis Defense in December 2011 I still have to do some finishing touches to this repository so I will get back here and update the enclosed information, links and (maybe) the design.

 Then I started to write about electronics and programming.
 And I expanded with things I do around, like fridge magnets or paper lampions, or kites.
 And that’s it.
 Below you will find some more words, from the original About page I wrote several years ago.